 Unless otherwise permitted by the Payments policy, purchases that require use of Google Play's billing system include:

-- App functionality or content (such as an ad-free version of an app or new features not available in the free version); and
+- App functionality or content (such as an ad-free version of an app or new features not available in the free version)

 Purchases that are not supported by Google Play's billing system include:

-- Purchases or rentals of physical goods (such as groceries, clothing, houseware, or electronics);
+- Purchases or rentals of physical goods (such as groceries, clothing, home appliances, or electronics)

-- Purchases of physical services (such as transportation services, airfare, gym memberships, or food delivery); and
+- Purchases of physical services (such as transportation services, airfare, gym memberships, or food delivery)

 Google Play's billing system must not be used for peer-to-peer payments, content that facilitates online gambling, or any product category deemed unacceptable under Google’s Payments Center Content Policies.